 Microsoft Surface Laptop 3 full review

-In the grand scheme of things, Microsoft is a relative novice when it comes to making laptops, and yet the new Surface Laptop 3 makes a great first impression.
+In the grand scheme of things, Microsoft is a relative novice when it comes to building laptops and yet the new Surface Laptop 3 makes a great first impression.

-As the name implies, this is the third of Microsoft's Laptop line in as many years, but for the first time you now have the option of two sizes to choose between - a continuation of the 13.5in display size found on the previous two models and a new, larger 15in variant, which brings with it a number of differences beyond just dimensions to consider.
+As the name implies, this is the third entry in Microsoft's Laptop line in as many years but for the first time you now have the option of two sizes to choose between; a continuation of the 13.5in display size found on the previous two generations, and a new, larger 15in variant, which brings with it a number of differences beyond just dimensions to consider.

 Surface Laptop 3: Price and availability